wanglaibao/functional-thinking-injava/README.md

 #            Functional Programming Introduction

-   The topic of functional programming include curry-ing, partial application, and comprehensions. combinators, laziness, and monads.
+   The topic of functional programming include currying, partial application, and comprehensions. combinators, laziness, and monads.

 ###  1: Root Source of Functional Programming and Some Functional Programming Language